Course overview

 The legal profession is undergoing rapid change and lawyers are increasingly required to provide clients with practical, commercial advice.
 A distinctive feature of our programs is our focus on experiential learning, which helps you develop critical skills and obtain disciplinary knowledge, giving you an edge upon graduation.

-At the Deakin Law Clinic, you will get the opportunity to hone the legal skills acquired in your academic training, including the capacity to analyse complex legal problems and other critical skills necessary for pursuing a career in law.
+At the Deakin Law Clinic, you will have the opportunity to hone the legal skills acquired in your academic training, including the capacity to analyse complex legal problems and other critical skills necessary for pursuing a career in law.

 *Shanghai Ranking's Global Ranking of Academic Subjects 2022